Paolo-Maffei/xplproject/tieske.xPL_UPnP_gateway/trunk/UPnP-2-xPL_gateway/readme.txt

 somewhere in its hierarchy)

 == Uniqueness ==
-The gateway will use the UDN (UPnP's Unique Device Name; usually a UUID) as a permanent identifier.
-The xPL settings, will be tied to this UDN.
-So the same UDN will always get the same xPL settings, this will be persistent over sessions.
 The component IDs will NOT remain the same over sessions, they will be regenerated for each new session.
 So you should not rely on them.
+You should rely only on the UDN (unique device name, usually a UUID) of the UPnP device.

 == Announcing a new UPnP device ==
 When a new device is added, it is dissected into its components.
 For each